zriyansh/signoz.io/blog/2021-09-15-datadog-vs-jaeger.md

 <figcaption><i>A trace context is passed when user requests pass from one service to another</i></figcaption>
     </figure>
 <br/>

+### Why do we need distributed tracing?

+Distributed tracing is essential for various reasons, here are some of them:

+- **Identification of root causes:** When issues occur, distributed tracing enables quick identification of the root cause by tracing the problem back through the chain of services and operations.
+- **Performance monitoring:** Distributed tracing helps in identifying bottlenecks in a request's lifecycle.
+This is important for optimizing the application's performance and improving user experience.
+- **Understand service interactions:** Distributed tracing maps how services communicate with each other.
+This visibility is crucial for managing dependencies and ensuring overall system health.
+- **Correlating Logs and Metrics:** Distributed tracing adds context to individual logs and metrics, enabling a holistic view of system behavior.

 ## Key Features of DataDog
 <a href = "https://www.datadoghq.com/" rel="noopener noreferrer nofollow" target="_blank" ><b>DataDog</b></a> offers an array of services in the monitoring domain.
 Some of the key areas in monitoring that it covers include: